kirankumarbussa/calculator/README.md

 # calculator

-This project creates java calculator functionality build is done from jenkins
+This project creates java calculator functionality
+\n build is done from jenkins
+\n checking